 Try practicing for 5 mins a day for a couple of months before deciding if the guitar is right for you.

 A quick overview before you learn how to play the guitar…

 Here’s a quick overview of the anatomy of the guitar for anyone starting out from zero…

 Marty’s right index finger is pointing at the bridge on the body of the guitar.

-At the opposite end where the fretboard starts is called the nut and beside the nut is the headstock where the tuning pegs are.
+At the opposite end where the fretboard starts is called the nut.
+Beside the nut is the headstock where the tuning pegs are.

-The dots shown here at the top of the fingerboard should help to keep you right as to which fret to place your finger on.
+The dots on the top of the fingerboard should help you place your fingers on the right frets.

 The one with the double dots indicates that it’s a full octave up from the open string on the 12th fret.

 For example, the low E string played open is the lowest note on your guitar.

 When you place your finger on the 12th fret where the double dots are and pluck the low E string again, that note will be another E only a full octave higher.